koszeggy/KGySoft.Drawing.Tools/README.md

 # KGy SOFT Drawing Tools

-The KGy SOFT Drawing Tools repository contains a couple of applications and some [Debugger Visualizers](#debugger-visualizers) for several `System.Drawing` types such as `Bitmap`, `Metafile`, `Icon`, `BitmapData`, `Graphics`, etc. (see also below).
+The KGy SOFT Drawing Tools repository contains a couple of applications and some [Debugger Visualizers](#debugger-visualizers) for several GDI+ and WPF types such as `Bitmap`, `Metafile`, `Icon`, `BitmapData`, `Graphics`, `ImageSource` etc. (see also below).
 The visualizers use [KGy SOFT Imaging Tools](#kgy-soft-imaging-tools) to display these types visually, which can be executed as a standalone application as well.
-Along with the [Debugger Visualizers Test Tool](#debugger-visualizers-test-tool) it can be considered also as a demonstration of the features of the [KGy SOFT Drawing Libraries](https://kgysoft.net/drawing).

 [![Website](https://img.shields.io/website/https/kgysoft.net/corelibraries.svg)](https://kgysoft.net/drawing)
 [![Drawing Libraries Repo](https://img.shields.io/github/repo-size/koszeggy/KGySoft.Drawing.svg?label=Drawing%20Libraries)](https://github.com/koszeggy/KGySoft.Drawing)